-Lidsing will require 3FE primary and further consideration is being given to secondary need and provision.
+Lidsing will require 3FE primary and further consideration is being given to secondary need and provision, with MBC and site promotors intending this that primary provision will be met on site and that as per ongoing discussions, secondary provision to be provided through developer contributions and in conjunction with Medway.
 Developers are engaged in discussions with KCC and Medway Education in respect to the provision of education facilities to meet needs arising from the Local Plan Review and development at Lidsing on Medway's boundary.
-MBC will look to engage in these discussions moving forward.

-Maidstone Borough Council and Medway Council agree that proposed development at Lidsing would have impacts on services and infrastructure in Medway and further information and discussions are required to demonstrate that proposed development at Lidsing would provide for sustainable development of services and infrastructure.
-MBC have had discussions with the MC as education authority along with KCC.
-These discussions have concluded that provision of education facilities will be dependent upon the level of development in the broader area.
-Accordingly, education provision will be further developed through the SPD.
+Maidstone Borough Council and Medway Council agree that proposed development at Lidsing would have impacts on services and infrastructure in Medway and further information and discussions are required toso that MBC and the site promoter can demonstrate that proposed development at Lidsing would provide for sustainable development of services and infrastructure.
+Maidstone considers that positive and constructive discussions on education provision have taken place between the promoters and Medway Council.